Tate Donovan

 Tate Buckley Donovan (born September 25, 1963) is an American actor, comedian and television director.
-He is known for portraying Tom Shayes in Damages, Jimmy Cooper in The O.C., and the voice of the title character in the 1997 Disney animated film Hercules, the animated television series of the same name and in a few Kingdom Hearts video games.
-He starred opposite Sandra Bullock in the 1992 film, Love Potion No. 9.
+He is known for portraying Tom Shayes in Damages, Jimmy Cooper in The O.C., He is also known to be the voice of the title character in the 1997 Disney animated film Hercules, the animated television series of the same name and in a few Kingdom Hearts video games.
+He starred opposite Sandra Bullock in the 1992 film Love Potion No. 9.

-He also had supporting roles in films, such as Good Night, and Good Luck and Argo.
+He also had supporting roles in films such as Good Night, and Good Luck and Argo.
 Donovan also played Brian Sanders in Hostages and White House Chief of Staff Mark Boudreau in 24: Live Another Day.
-He has been a guest star in a number of television series, notably Friends.
+He has been a guest star in a number of television series, notably Friends portraying the character Joshua Burgin.
 He was nominated for the Independent Spirit Award for Best Supporting Male for his performance in the film Inside Monkey Zetterland.

-He has also worked as a producer of 30 for 30 Shorts, for which he won a Primetime Emmy Award for Outstanding Short Form Nonfiction or Reality Series.
+Donovan has also worked as a producer of 30 for 30 Shorts, for which he won a Primetime Emmy Award for Outstanding Short Form Nonfiction or Reality Series.

 Early life

-Donovan was born on September 25, 1963, in Tenafly, New Jersey, to John Timothy Donovan, a surgeon, and Eileen Frances (née McAllister), both Roman Catholics of Irish descent.
+Donovan was born on September 25, 1963, in Tenafly, New Jersey, to John Timothy Donovan, a surgeon, and Eileen Frances (née McAllister).
+Both his parents were Roman Catholics of Irish descent.
 Donovan is the youngest of six children.
 He attended Dwight-Englewood School in Englewood, New Jersey, before transferring to Tenafly High School and attending the University of Southern California.
 He has appeared on television since his teenage years.

 Career

 Film

-Donovan's earliest film roles included Kevin Donaldson in SpaceCamp (1986), a recovering drug addict in Clean and Sober (1988), 1st Lieutenant Luke Sinclair in Memphis Belle (1990) and Paul Matthews in Love Potion No. 9 (1992).
+Donovan's earliest film roles included Kevin Donaldson in SpaceCamp (1986), recovering drug addict Donald Towle in Clean and Sober (1988), 1st Lieutenant Luke Sinclair in Memphis Belle (1990) and Paul Matthews in Love Potion No. 9 (1992).
 Donovan voiced the title character in the Disney animated film Hercules (1997).
 Donovan played Jesse Zousmer in the Best Picture nominated film Good Night, and Good Luck (2005).
 In 2007, Donovan starred in the film Nancy Drew alongside Emma Roberts.
 Later, he played Bob Anders, one of the key supporting roles in the Oscar-winning film Argo (2012).
-In 2019, Donovan portrayed the role of Doug Weston in Rocketman.
+In 2019, Donovan portrayed Doug Weston in Rocketman.